uktrade/terraform-platform-modules/README.md

 * the key is the fully qualified domain name
 * the value is an array containing the internal prefix and the base domain (the application's Route 53 zone).

+### Optional settings:

+To create a R53 record pointing to the CloudFront endpoint, set this to true.
+If not set, in non production this is set to true by default and set to false in production.
+- enable_cdn_record: true

+To turn on CloudFront logging to a S3 bucket, set this to true.
+- enable_logging: true

 example `extensions.yml` config.

 ```yaml